 With mild or moderate sleep apnea, oral appliance therapy can be a big help.

 Some cases call for a MicrO2 appliance.
 Each is custom made with the latest CAD-CAM technology, ensuring a comfortable fit that will let you get a good night’s sleep.
 The device is lightweight yet durable, biocompatible and removable.

-Other times, a DNA appliance is more suitable.
-This FDA-approved device works on the concepts of Pneumopedics® and Craniofacial Epigenetics to actually remodel the airway, making it easier to breathe freely and consistently during sleep.
+Other times, a Vivos appliance is more suitable (aka, the DNA experience).
+This device works to actually remodel the airway, making it easier to breathe freely and consistently during sleep.
 In this way, it actually addresses the root cause of the problem, providing long-term relief.